Dron-Adron/basstranscriber/README.md

 # Bass Transcriber

-This is the best bass transcriber!
-Very very good transcriber
+This is the VKR project called Bass Transcriber.
+Feel free to make research of it =)